AlejandroFrias/DSHW5/readme.txt

 We were trying to monitor a gen_server process rather than an entire erlang node.
 When we then changed the global name of a process, the monitor thought the connection was lost, causing our system to think the node died.
 We solved this by using monitor_node instead.
-Jesse Wattsrussell helped us figure this out.
+Jesse Watts-Russell helped us figure this out.

 We pulled the modular arithmetic out of the main file with helper functions in